QUALITY GUARANTEE

 Oat Hay

-It has a slightly sweet wheat flavor which can be used as a snack or to increase the amount of hay consume.
+It has a slightly sweet wheat flavor which can be used as a snack or to increase the amount of hay consumed.

-When encountering a picky rabbit, you can also mix the Oat Hay together with the main grass for feeding.
+When encountering a picky pet, you can also mix the Oat Hay together with the main grass for feeding.

 Thick stems, crispy and less leaves are the characteristics of Oat Hay.
 This kind of hay also has a high amount of fiber which can promote the digestive and intestinal function.
 The thick stems are good for the healthy teeth growth as well.